 Protecting the health of our loved ones is something we can all agree on.

-Mission: The Stateline Clean Air Coalition is a group of committed organizations (nonprofits, service providers, service organizations, local government, local government agencies, private industry, and concerned, knowledgeable, and invested individuals) from the greater Wisconsin-Illinois Stateline Area working together to develop and implement a comprehensive plan to clean up our air and improve our community health and resiliency.
+Who we are: The Stateline Clean Air Coalition is a group of committed organizations (nonprofits, service providers, service organizations, local government, local government agencies, private industry, and concerned, knowledgeable, and invested individuals) from the greater Wisconsin-Illinois Stateline Area working together to develop and implement a comprehensive plan to clean up our air and improve our community health and resiliency.

-Air Pollution Impacts in the Greater Wisconsin - Illinois Stateline Area:
+Air Pollution Impacts in the Greater Wisconsin - Illinois Stateline Area

 High Health Costs: High asthma and chronic disease rates are often associated with high levels of air pollution.
-Rock County, Wisconsin, has the fifth highest rates of asthma-related hospitalizations.
+Rock County, Wisconsin, has the fifth-highest rates of asthma-related hospitalizations.
 Winnebago and Stephenson Counties have some of the highest asthma rates in Illinois.

 High Social Costs: Air pollution costs the community in health-related expenses, days missed from school, and days missed from work.
 It also drives climate change, which is driving more frequent, severe weather events that impact vulnerable communities the most.